 I was living on the side of Lookout Mountain near Cravens House in the late 1980s when I had the idea for an association that might possibly help reverse the decline of the once-beautiful highway around the foot of the mountain across from Moccasin Bend.

 The historic Cummings Highway was getting ugly.
 And it had no protectors.
 Though hundreds of people drove the winding road every day, there was no one group looking out for its interests.

 Kudzu had about taken over the roadsides in all directions.
 Gaudy billboards lined the highway.
-There was talk of a truck garage going in at the former Super Water Slide property.
+There was a proposal for a trailer park on nearby Old Wauhatchie Pike and for a tall TV antenna near the Incline halfway up the mountain.
+There was also talk of a truck garage going in at the former Super Water Slide property.

 That threat - real or contrived for commercial purposes - got my attention.
 In our living room at the old Fred Wallace place, we formed the Lookout Mountain Protection Association.
-Among those I remember being there were Joan Lockaby and Garvin Colburn and maybe Jon Robere.
+Among those I remember being there were Joan Lockaby and Garvin Colburn.

 The Big Rock itself towered by the highway with the name emblazoned in large white letters.
 But a double-decker billboard shut much of it off from view.